MonicaMuthu/Phishing-Triage-Console/README.md

 analysis, brand-impersonation heuristics, and a trained text classifier into a single automated verdict — the same signal-fusion approach used in real SOC phishing triage and SOAR playbooks.

-## Resume bullet points (suggested)

-- Built a hybrid rule-based + ML phishing triage pipeline that ingests email via IMAP/upload, parses authentication results (SPF/DKIM/DMARC) and header anomalies, and fuses heuristic, ML, and threat-intel signals into a weighted 0-100 risk score.
-- Integrated VirusTotal and AbuseIPDB APIs with a local caching layer to enrich URL/attachment/ sender-IP reputation while respecting free-tier rate limits.
-- Trained and deployed a TF-IDF + Logistic Regression classifier for phishing content detection, with a retraining script for continuous model improvement.
-- Delivered a FastAPI-based analyst dashboard with triage history, drill-down findings, and automated mailbox/watch-folder ingestion; covered core logic with a pytest suite in CI (GitHub Actions).

 ## License